A modern urban skyline in Québec City, featuring prominent skyscrapers under a cloudy sky.

 Books:

-Peter Moogk, La Nouvelle France: The Making of French Canada — History of French settlement and Catholic culture.
+Peter Moogk, La Nouvelle France: The Making of French Canada — A Cultural History — History of French settlement and Catholic culture.

 Cornelius Jaenen, The Role of the Church in New France — Academic history of the colonial church.